 Today I want to focus on tactics with a local flavor.
 A phrase we hear a great deal is “hyperlocal,” which Wikipedia defines as being “synonymous with the combined use of mobile applications and gps technology.”
 I would enlarge that scope beyond mobile applications and GPS, and explain hyperlocal marketing as a strategy for reaching a specific, targeted audience located in a very specific geographical location.
 In other words, hyperlocal is a way for marketers to deliver an effective marketing message to customers in a particular local community.

 This is nothing new for marketers; a great example of hyperlocal marketing that has been with us for decades is the Yellow Pages.
 This still ubiquitous book of business listings, made of the cheapest paper stock available and found on shelves and in recycling bins everywhere, has historically been a great way for businesses to reach local customers – from “AAAA Auto Repair” all the way down to “ZZZZ Welding.”
-But the world of marketing has grown way more sophisticated, and in the age of GPS and QR codes, small business can leverage some sophisticated tactics to reach local audiences, build awareness neighborhood by neighborhood, and make the most of a limited marketing budget.
+But the world of marketing has grown way more sophisticated, and in the age of local SEO, GPS and QR codes, small business can leverage some sophisticated tactics to reach local audiences, build awareness neighborhood by neighborhood, and make the most of a limited marketing budget.
 Here are 5 ideas for hyperlocal marketing that you can consider for your own business:

 1. Yellow pages.